emberjs/rfcs/text/0649-deprecation-staging.md

   until: '4.0.0',
   since: {
     available: '3.15.0',
-    required: '3.16.0', // this is fabricated for this example }
+    enabled: '3.16.0', // this is fabricated for this example }
 });
 ```

 This means that the deprecation for the `isVisible` property became _available_
-in 3.15, but became required in 3.16.
+in 3.15, but became enabled in 3.16.

 Now let's consider an addon that has a component that uses `isVisible`, but
 doesn't declare any deprecation compliance.
 In other words, it does not make